Centre for Law and Genetics

 The overriding aim of our research is to promote effective governance of genetic and other new technologies in health care delivery and biomedical research and to facilitate equitable distribution of benefits.
 The CLG has been very fortunate to secure regular research funding through the ARC and more recently, Genomics Health Futures Mission to continue our Australian focused ELSI research.

 After many years under the leadership of Professor Don Chalmers (inaugural Director through to 2014) followed by Professor Dianne Nicol (2015-2021), the CLG currently operates under the leadership of Professor Margaret Otlowski as Director and Associate Professor Jane Nielsen as Deputy Director.
-Other key CLG people include Dr Lisa Eckstein, Dr Rebekah McWhirter (Adjunct Senior Lecturer at Deakin University) and a number of other affiliates as well as a number of postgraduate students who have joined the CLG and brought rich new areas of research.
+Other key CLG people include Dr Lisa Eckstein, Dr Rebecca McWhirter and a number of other affiliates as well as a number of postgraduate students who have joined the CLG and brought rich new areas of research.

-In 2019 the CLG celebrated its 25 years of research into the ethical, legal and social implications of genetic, genomics and related technologies, marking the production of around 250 peer-reviewed articles, books and book chapters.
+In 2019 the CLG celebrated its 25 years of research (PDF 3.4 MB) into the ethical, legal and social implications of genetic, genomics and related technologies, marking the production of around 250 peer-reviewed articles, books and book chapters.
+In 2024 we were excited to celebrate the 30th anniversary of the CLG.

 We welcome opportunities for further research in the law and health areas as well as inquiries for research based higher degrees.